jonathanhogg/flitter/docs/language.md

 `true` and `false` are synonyms for `1` and `0`.
 Truthfulness is represented by any non-empty vector that contains something other than 0 or the empty string.
-Names prefixed with a `:` are *symbols*, which internally are just string literals (so `"add"` is the same as `:add`) but are easier to write and read when specifying an identifier.
-When a string is required, such as the `text` attribute of `!text` in the example above, each element of the vector will be cast to a string if necessary and then concatenated together, e.g., `"Hello ";name;"!"`.
+Names prefixed with a `:` are *symbols*, which are converted into magic numbers (see [Symbols](#symbols) below for details).
+When a string is required, such as the `text` attribute of `!text` in the example above or the `composite` attribute of `!canvas`, each element of the vector will be re-interpreted as a string as necessary and then these concatenated together, e.g., `"Hello ";name;"!"`.
+Symbols return to being strings (without the leading `:`) in this conversion.

 So the end result of this should be the text "Hello world!" pulsing white in the middle of the window.
 You can edit and re-save the code while the engine is